 - three or more skills; and

 - 50+ connections.

 It’s not a numbers game, so concentrate on making a meaningful connection with people you know or want to get to know.

 3. Stay top of mind and in touch with your contacts.

 According to LinkedIn, members who share content at least once a week are nearly 10 times more likely to be contacted for new opportunities than people who don’t share.
 Ideally, you should spend five to 10 minutes each day updating your status (best times are 7 to 9 a.m. and 5 to 6 p.m.), adding new connections, commenting or liking other posts.

-Leslie said that people often complain, “I have nothing to say!” but the piece you can offer is your perspective, or interesting links and content your prospective clients would find useful.
+Leslie said that people often complain, “I have nothing to say!” but what you can offer is your perspective, or interesting links and content others would find useful.
 People will consistently read your updates if you always have good content.
 Find content on popular sites within your industry, news aggregators and items posted by your contacts.